-Sections 6 and 7 of ITU-T K.147 will never provide the full requirements in just a few pages of tutorial-centric text.
-A reader of K.147 should not be made to feel that they do not need to read the relevant Clauses of IEEE Std 802.3 and rely exclusively on the tutorial material included in K.147.
+Sections 6 and 7 of ITU-T K.147 will never provide the full requirements in just a few pages of what appears to be tutorial text.
+A reader of ITU-T K.147 should not be led to believe that they do not need to read the relevant Clauses of IEEE Std 802.3 and rely exclusively on the tutorial material included in these sections of ITU-T K.147.

-The IEEE 802.3 WG has reviewed the newest version of K.147 provided by the 802.3 liaison officer to SG-5.
-We attach this new markup to help provide the pointers to the relevant clauses and to again highlight which parts of K.147 are better left to IEEE Std 802.3.
+The IEEE 802.3 WG has reviewed the newest version of ITU-T K.147 (06/2021) provided by the IEEE 802.3 liaison officer to ITU-T SG-5.
+We attach this new markup to help provide the pointers to the relevant clauses and to again highlight which parts of ITU-T K.147 are improved be reference to IEEE Std 802.3.

 The IEEE 802.3 WG looks forward to working with ITU-T SG5 as needed to progress this contribution.